Gang de la Brise de Mer

-The Gang de la Brise de Mer was one of the most powerful Corsican criminal organizations.
+The Gang de la Brise de Mer is a Corsican criminal organization founded in the 1970s.
 Based in Northern Corsica, the gang controls various activities (racketeering, slots machines traffic, laundering, night clubs, gambling clubs, casinos, etc.) in Corsica, but also in the South of France, in Paris, in Italy, in Occidental African countries (Gabon, Mali, Cameroon, etc.), and in Latin American countries.

 The gang's moniker came from a Bastia cafe called La Brise de Mer ("the sea breeze"), where they held meetings throughout the 1970s.

+Overview

-The gang is well known for its spectacular, brutally armed robberies and deadly battle with rival gangs or massacre in Corsica, France and the rest of Europe.
-The robbery of the UBS bank in Geneva, Switzerland in 1990; the deadly shootout with rival gang member near a Securipost trunk in 1991 leaves 25 people dead.and the robbery including massacre at Air France Mercure leaves 16 people killed in 1992 and this incident are probably the most a deadliest robberies of the gang.
+The gang is well known for its violent robberies as well as conflicts with rival gangs in Corsica, France and the rest of Europe.
+These include the robbery of an UBS bank in Geneva in 1990, the deadly shootout with a rival gang member near a Sécuripost truck in 1991, and the 1992 robbery of an Air France Mercure plane.

-The "Brise de Mer" is also suspected of involvement in the murders in 2001 of members of Armata Corsa, a separatist Corsican armed group.
+The "Brise de Mer" is also suspected of involvement in the 2001 murders of members of Armata Corsa, a separatist Corsican armed group.

-Around ten families or clans constitute the "Brise de Mer" organization.
+Approximately ten families or clans constitute the "Brise de Mer" organization.
 Its capital is estimated to be between 120 and 150 million Euros.
-This money is invested in Corsica (in illegal activities like racketeering etc. but also legal activities like tourism and construction business) and the rest of France, through the running of night clubs, bars and illegal slots machines (principally in the Southern France cities like Marseille, Aix-en-Provence, Toulon) and gambling clubs in Paris.
-Other investments are casino activities in Africa, Latin America and Italy.
+This money is invested in Corsica (in illegal activities such as racketeering but also legal activities such as tourism and construction business) and the rest of France, through the running of night clubs, bars and illegal slots machines (principally in cities in southern France such as Marseille, Aix-en-Provence ans Toulon.
+Other investments include casino activities in Africa, Latin America and Italy.